arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 	};

 The return value is the number of bytes actually read or written, or -1 on failure.
-If it returns -1, the error code is expected to be set to
+If it returns -1, the ``error_code`` must be set to reflect the appropriate error that occurred.

 Every buffer in ``bufs`` can be assumed to be page aligned and be of a page aligned size, except for the last buffer of the torrent.
 The allocated buffer can be assumed to fit a